desterote753/ADM-HW1-alt/README.md

 The solutions are sorted in the reversed order they were done (latest to oldest), i.e. the same order as in the submissions.pdf.

-problem03.PNG shows (as an example) that I've solved problem 3.
-Unfortunately AWS hasn't saved my progress as far as I know.
+The folder problem03 contains the screenshots of my solved tasks.
+Unfortunately AWS seems to not have saved my progress.